NorfairKing/smos/smos-docs-site/content/pages/development/contributing/smos-server.markdown

 ## Setting up a feedback loop

+To run a feedback loop for the server tests, you can use stack:

 ```
 $ stack test smos-server-gen --file-watch
 ```

-## End-to-end tests

-To add to the end-to-end tests, use this feedback loop:
+To contribute to the end-to-end tests, use this feedback loop:

 ```
 $ nix-shell
 nix-shell $ feedback server-e2e